-- In addition to Standard Precautions, use Special Airborne/Contact Precautions for patient known or suspected to be infected with SARS-CoV-2 transmitted primarily by airborne droplet nuclei. - Principles of Special Airborne/Contact Precautions - a.
+- In addition to Standard Precautions, use Special Airborne/Contact Precautions for patient known or suspected to be infected with diseases transmitted primarily by airborne droplet nuclei.
+Refer to Attachment 1 - Type and Duration of Precautions Recommended for Selected Infections and Conditions. - 2.
+Principles of Special Airborne/Contact Precautions - a.
 Patient Placement - i.
-Patient should be placed in a private room with the door closed. - If an Airborne Infection Isolation Room (AIIR) is available it should be utilized for placement.
-A complete listing of AIIRs is available on Infection Prevention's website under Frequently Requested Information on the UNC Hospitals Intranet. - ii.
-If patient is not in an AIIR, a HEPA filter should be used during aerosol generating procedures (AGP).
-Place the HEPA unit near the door.
+Patient should be placed in a private room with the door closed. - If an Airborne Infection Isolation Room (AIIR) is available, it should be utilized for placement.
+A complete listing of AIIRs is available on Infection Prevention's website under Frequently Requested Information on the UNC Hospitals Intranet. - If patient is not in an AIIR, a HEPA filter should be used during aerosol generating procedures (AGP).
+Place the HEPA unit near the door. - iii.

-- iii.
 If an AIIR is utilized, perform a tissue test to assess negative pressure at least daily and document results on the patient record.
 The process for performing a tissue test is as follows: - From outside of the patient's room (i.e., corridor, anteroom), hold a thin single-ply strip of tissue along the bottom of the patient room door.
 The tissue should be drawn under the door towards the patient room.
-If the tissue is blown away from the door or falls straight to the floor, the room is not negative pressure and Plant Engineering should be notified to correct the problem as soon as possible.
-While waiting, a HEPA unit should be ordered from Patient Equipment and placed inside the patient's room at the door, if an AGP is performed.
+If the tissue is blown away from the door or falls straight to the floor, the room is not negative pressure, and Plant Engineering should be notified to correct the problem as soon as possible.
+While waiting, a HEPA unit should be ordered from Patient Equipment and placed inside the patient's room at the door if an AGP is performed.